sdziallas/comp55/docs/labs/11-Decomp.md

 you can if you want to do the challenge, think of using the remainder operator to reset the angle back to zero once it goes past 360 degrees.
+Otherwise,
-Otherwise you can use an if statement if this all feels very rough.
+you can use an if statement if this all feels very rough.

 Finally,
-you can then tweak the values of the circular movement so that you can get the oval to start at the bottom of the screen and to move in a circular movement around the screen to better match what was shown to you.
+you can then tweak the values of the circular motion so that you can get the oval to start at the bottom of the screen and to move in a circular movement around the screen to better match what was shown to you.
 No need to have the square in the image above,